czan/wingman/README.md

 ## Why restarts?

 Why should we want to use restarts in Clojure?
-[Chris Houser already gave us a great model for error handling in Clojure](https://www.youtube.com/watch?v=zp0OEDcAro0), why should I use `dont-give-up`?
+[Chris Houser already gave us a great model for error handling in Clojure](https://www.youtube.com/watch?v=zp0OEDcAro0), why should I use `wingman`?
 The answer to this question is really about _interactivity_.

-The method of binding dynamic variables for error handling is roughly equivalent to what `dont-give-up` does, but where the plain dynamic-variables approach fails is tool support.
+The method of binding dynamic variables for error handling is roughly equivalent to what `wingman` does, but where the plain dynamic-variables approach fails is tool support.
 There is no way for our tooling to find out what the options are to restart execution, and to present that choice to the user in an interactive session.
-From the start, the focus in `dont-give-up` has been on the REPL experience.
+From the start, the focus in `wingman` has been on the REPL experience.
 It is primarily about recovering from errors in the REPL, and only then making that same functionality available in code.

 ## What about Exceptions?

 Obviously, Clojure executes on a host which doesn't natively support restarts.
 As a result, restarts have been implemented using JVM Exceptions to manipulate the normal control flow of the program.
 There are a few edge-cases, but for the most part this should interoperate with native JVM Exceptions, allowing them to pass through uninterrupted if no handlers have been established.
 This means that adding restarts to a library should have _no effect_ on a program unless that program opts-in to using them by installing handlers.

-There is the potential for a library/application to break `dont-give-up` by catching things that should be allowed through.
+There is the potential for a library/application to break `wingman` by catching things that should be allowed through.
 All the internal types derive from `java.lang.Throwable`, so as long as you don't catch `Throwable` you should be fine.
-If you do catch `Throwable`, please ensure that `dont_give_up.core.ScopeResult` is re-thrown.
+If you do catch `Throwable`, please ensure that `wingman.core.ScopeResult` is re-thrown.

 ## Writing restarts